Network Satisfaction Guarantee Terms and Conditions

 20. A customer’s rights pursuant to the Consumer Information and Cancellation Regulations 2013 and the Sale of Goods and Supply.

-How did Vodafone establish that it is the only operator to have over 90% 4G population coverage in every county in Ireland?
+How did Vodafone establish that it has over 96% 4G population coverage in the republic of Ireland?

-1. Firstly to establish that Vodafone has over 90% 4G coverage in each county a population map for each county was overlaid with a coverage map for that county.
-This allowed us to determine what percentage of the population in that county lived in an area covered by Vodafone 4G.
-This was replicated for the twenty-six counties in Ireland.
-In each case the percentage of people in each county that lived in a 4G area was over 90%.
+To establish that Vodafone has over 96% 4G population coverage in the ROI a population map for Ireland was overlaid with a 4G coverage map for the country.
+This allowed us to determine what percentage of the population lived in an area covered by Vodafone 4G.